ONLYOFFICE/Kubernetes-DocSpace/docs/DB-MIGRATION.md

 # Database migration to `onlyoffice_apps`

 Starting from version 4.0.0 the default database name changed from `docspace` to `onlyoffice_apps` (`connections.mysqlDatabase` and `docs.connections.dbName`).
-An existing installation keeps its data in the old `docspace` database, so before upgrading you need to copy that data into `onlyoffice_apps`.
+Installations created before version 4.0.0 may still keep their data in the old `docspace` database, so before upgrading to version 4.0.0 you need to copy that data into `onlyoffice_apps`.
 Only the MySQL database is copied.
 Files stored in the persistent volume are not affected — they are addressed by tenant and file id, not by the database name, and keep working after the switch.